Updated on 16.9.2024

 How to troubleshoot unexpected server shutdown

-It is occasionally possible for even Linux servers to run into an unrecoverable error, which in turn may result in a system halt or server shutdown.
-Common causes for such errors are usually related to malfunctioning or misconfigured software, but troubleshooting for the real culprit might not always be easy.
-Outlined below are some simple steps you should go through in order to restore any services and narrow down the reason for the outage.
+Even Linux servers occasionally encounter an unrecoverable error, which may result in a system halt or server shutdown.
+Common causes for such errors are usually related to malfunctioning or misconfigured software, but troubleshooting the real culprit might not always be easy.
+Below are some simple steps you should follow to restore any services and narrow down the reason for the outage.

 Get the server back running

-When your web service no longer responds and you cannot connect to your server via SSH, it could be that your system encountered an error that it could not resolve, and was forced to shut down to prevent any further damage.
-In this kind of situation, your first step should be to log in to your UpCloud control panel and check your server status.
+When your web service no longer responds, and you cannot connect to your server via SSH, your system could have encountered an error that it cannot resolve and was forced to shut down to prevent any further damage.
+In this situation, your first step should be to log in to your UpCloud Control Panel and check your server status.

-The indicator colour at the beginning of each server line will tell the state your server is currently in.
-Green would mean the server is running, red is shown when the server is powered down, and yellow is a maintenance mode, for example, when the server is in the process of powering up or down.
+The indicator colour at the beginning of each server line tells you the state your server is currently in.
+Green means the server is running, red shows when the server is powered down, and yellow indicates a maintenance mode, for example, when the server is in the process of powering up or down.
 Click on your server details to go to the Server settings for more information.

 If your server is shown to be shut down, click on Start in the Server Management options to power it up.

-When the console connects, if you are greeted by your server’s login dialogue, you may proceed using the console or by connecting with your preferred method.
-Usually, SSH connection is again possible after logging in through the console once, even if it didn’t work right after restarting the server.
+When the console connects, if your server’s login dialogue greets you, you may proceed using the console or connect using your preferred method.
+Usually, an SSH connection is again possible after logging in through the console once, even if it doesn’t work right after restarting the server.

 If the first console connection does not land you at the login screen but instead shows something completely different, it might be helpful in later troubleshooting to take a screenshot of the console display before restarting the server.